signumsoftware/framework/Signum.Engine/CodeGeneration/LegacyDatabase.AdventureWorks.md

 If we try to generate the entities now, using `[G]enerate` -> `[E]ntities` again, it will work, but the result could be improved a little bit.
 You could make the changes manually but we'll see how to teach the `EntityCodeGenerator` to follow your orders:

 1. Some entities contain `SqlHierarchyId` or `SqlGeometry`.
-We need to include a reference to `Microsoft.SqlServer.Types` assembly and add the necessary namespace overriding `GetUsingNamespaces`.
+We need to include a reference to `dotMorten.Microsoft.SqlServer.Types` assembly and add the necessary namespace overriding `GetUsingNamespaces`.

     ```C#
     protected override List<string> GetUsingNamespaces(string fileName, IEnumerable<DiffTable> tables)